gboone/gboone.github.io/_posts/2015-03-03-the-open-source-supply-chain.md

 laughable now that I know how to work with branches, tags, and commit history.
 I also remember emailing around PSD files when we were attempting to land on a logo, and using Google Wave (yes, we _actually_ used Wave and kind of loved it) to discuss our drafts.
-I'm pretty sure we would have not if not all, a lot more of that in GitHub were it the platform it's turned into today.
+I'm pretty sure we would have done if not all, a lot more of that in GitHub were it the platform it's turned into today.

 This is not an advertisement, though.
 GitHub has some big flaws and barriers to